lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=1W05t3I4SXnW6lEGaR5nh-si7s4sy46Ji)

-**Camera** models a prospective camera.
+**Camera** models a perspective camera.
 It exposes methods for updating the field of view, screen size, position and direction, and nothing more.
 It does not care about where the control signal comes from. **UserControlledCamera** is the one that we should use in applications.
 It can respond to inputs from